bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/glossary.md

 ---

-> Houdini is a set of low level APIs that give developers the power to extend CSS, providing the ability to hook into the styling and layout process of a browser’s rendering engine.
+> Houdini is a set of low level APIs that give developers the power to extend CSS, providing the ability to hook into the styling and layout process of a browser's rendering engine.
 Houdini gives developers access to the [CSS Object Model](/en-US/docs/Web/API/CSS_Object_Model) ([CSSOM](/en-US/docs/Glossary/CSSOM)), enabling developers to write code the browser can parse as CSS.

 The benefit of Houdini is that developers can create CSS features without waiting for web standards specifications to define them and without waiting for every browser to fully implement the features.